Darkwolfattano/Portfolio-DarkWolfattano/docs/ControlPanel.md

 	</div>

-## Robot Wonder
+## Robot Wander

 === "About"
-    This robot servers no real purpose in the highlight of this game, but shows Ai interfacing and working.
-The section will demonstrate the wonder feature.
+    This robot serves no real purpose in the highlight of this game, but shows Ai interfacing and working.
+The section will demonstrate the wander feature.
 === "Code Snippit"

     ```lua